brandonaaskov/sparsity-doc/getting-started/build-and-test-gameplay.md

 zkspin publish-image gameplay/provable_game_logic/
 ```

-Image Commitment, Image MD5 Hash will be printed
+The image's MD5 hash and image commitments will be printed on screen.

 {% hint style="success" %}
 Save the Image Commitments, MD5 hashes, and Game ID.&#x20;